Ha-Mundo/calorietracker/README.md

-# foodtracker
+# calorietracker
-Application to track the daily food calorie, made with python, sqlalchemy and sqlite.
+Application to track the daily food calorie, made with python, flask-sqlalchemy.

 1- Create a virtual enviroment: python -m venv env